Crop Pests Prevention And Control

 2. Setting traps to catch rodents

-4. Fencing round the farm with wire nets.
+4. Fencing around the farm with wire nets.

 CULTURAL CONTROL

-Cultural control refers to agricultural practices that reduce pest populations or minimize their impact.
+Cultural control refers to agricultural practices that reduce pest populations or minimise their impact.
 Examples include crop rotation, which helps break pest life cycles and reduces pest buildup, and selecting pest-resistant crop varieties.
-Proper irrigation, fertilization, and maintaining optimal plant health can also enhance crop resilience to pests.
+Proper irrigation, fertilisation, and maintaining optimal plant health can also enhance crop resilience to pests.

 3. Appropriate tillage operations